atrajit-sarkar/Watashino-Latex-Bot/README.md

 - Code fences: use ```latex ... ``` and the bot will render the code inside

 If you type LaTeX-like content without delimiters (e.g., `\frac{a}{b}`), the bot will auto-wrap it: single-line becomes inline `$...$`; multi-line or block-like becomes display `\[...\]`.

+### Overleaf-like modal editor

+Prefer a focused editor experience?
+Use `/overleaf`:

+- Opens a modal with a large multi-line input for LaTeX
+- Paste a full document (with `\documentclass`) or just an expression
+- On submit, you’ll receive both PNG and PDF, same as `/latex`

 ### PDF margins and layout